otvam/scatter_simplify_matlab/README.md

 ## Example

 Look at the examples [run_example.m](run_example.m).
-A dataset with random points is succesfully simplifiy (by a factor of 50) without changing the scatter plot result.
+A dataset with random points is successfully simplified (by a factor of 50) without changing the scatter plot result.

 <p float="middle">
     <img src="readme_img/complete_dataset.png" width="400">